Decree 60/2023/ND-CP inspection of technical safety quality, environmental protection of imported cars

 Article 1.
 Scope of regulation

-This Decree regulates the inspection and certification of technical safety quality and environmental protection of imported automobiles and imported parts and equipment under the Agreements to which Vietnam is a contracting party, that are included in the list of potentially unsafe products and goods subject to the state management by the Ministry of Transport.
-Such Agreements include:
+This Decree provides the inspection and certification of technical safety and environmental protection quality of automobiles and automobile parts and equipment imported under the Agreements to which Vietnam is a contracting party and concurrently on the List of products and goods likely to become unsafe under the state management by the Ministry of Transport.
+The Agreements include:

-1. The Free Trade Agreement between the Socialist Republic of Vietnam and the European Union (hereinafter abbreviated as EVFTA).
+1. The Free Trade Agreement between the Socialist Republic of Vietnam and the European Union (EVFTA).

-2. The Free Trade Agreement between the Socialist Republic of Vietnam and the United Kingdom of Great Britain and Northern Ireland (hereinafter abbreviated as UKVFTA).
+2. The Free Trade Agreement between the Socialist Republic of Vietnam and the United Kingdom of Great Britain and Northern Ireland (UKVFTA).

 Article 2.
 Subjects of application

-1. This Decree applies to importers and agencies, organizations and individuals involved in the management, inspection and certification of technical safety quality and environmental protection of imported automobiles and imported parts and equipment under treaties to which Vietnam is a contracting party as mentioned in Article 1 of this Decree.
+1. This Decree applies to importers and agencies, organizations and individuals engaged in the management, inspection and certification of technical safety and environmental protection quality of automobiles and automobile parts and equipment imported under the Agreements referred to in Article 1 of this Decree to which Vietnam is a contracting party.

-2. This Decree does not apply to automobiles and automobile parts and equipment imported for national defense and security purposes according to the plans approved by the Prime Minister.
+2. The provisions of this Decree do not apply to automobiles and automobile parts and equipment imported for national defense and security purposes under plans approved by the Prime Minister.

 Article 3.
 Interpretation of terms